imhazige/myblog/_drafts/2018-05-04-simple-introduction-to-postgres-nosql-scale-feature.md

  "9c36adc1-7fb5-4d5b-83b4-90356a46061a" | "Angela Barton"
 (1 row)
 ```
-the above query, select specified key from the json which match the condition, the operator "@>" Does the left JSON value contain the right JSON path/value entries at the top level?
+the above query, select specified key from the json which match the condition, the operator "@>" meaning >Does the left JSON value contain the right JSON path/value entries at the top level?

 more operator refer to [Table 9-41](https://www.postgresql.org/docs/9.5/static/functions-json.html#FUNCTIONS-JSONB-OP-TABLE)